Revision Transformers: Instructing Language Models to Change their Values: Experiments

-These findings on data depicting moral values coincide well with previous work on factual knowledge \citep{context_petroni}, and we conclude that RiT meets our basic expectations to improve model alignment with user values.
+The shown findings on moral data coincide well with previous work on factual data \cite{petroni2020how}, and we conclude that RiT meets our basic expectations to improve model alignment with user values.

-\paragraph{RiT vs Small Data.} In the initial experiment, the revision engine comprised the training data.
+\paragraph{RiT vs Small Data.} In the initial experiment, the revision engine comprised the full training data.
 However, such a large number of contexts is rarely available in real-world use cases.
 Furthermore, many of the datasets present in machine learning stem from Western cultures.
 What if a user wants to revise a model according to any other specific culture?

-Thus, as subjective data and user interactions are usually scarce, we now consider the performance of RiTs in small data regimes.
+Thus, as subjective data and user interactions are usually scarce, we now consider the performance of RiTs in relatively small data regimes.
 In the previous experiment, we filled the revision engine with the full training dataset.
-Instead, we here simulate a more realistic scenario for user feedback by selecting certain training examples by means of the validation set.
-This way, the validation set acts as a proxy for the user selection.
+Instead, we here simulate a more realistic scenario for collaborative user feedback by selecting certain training examples by means of the validation set and regard this as a first interactive iteration ($i$RiT).
+This way, the validation set acts as a proxy for the users' selection.
 We pick only those examples of the training set that help classify the validation set correctly and discard all others.
-As a measure of correctness, we choose the polarity accuracy.
-With this procedure, the size of the revision engine shrinks from 398\,468 to 29\,825, i.e. down to 7.5\% of the original data set size.
-Interestingly, as the third row in Tab.~\ref{tab:results} shows, the performance is almost on par with the RiT model that had utilized the full training data.
-With this, we can confirm the function of RiT in small data regimes, showing that RiT is suited for more realistic use cases.
+As a measure of correctness, we choose the task-specific polarity accuracy.
+With this procedure, the revision engine size shrinks from 398\,468 to 29\,825, i.e.~down to 7.5\% of the original data size.
+Interestingly, as the third row in Tab.~\ref{tab:results} shows, the performance is on par with the RiT model that had utilized the full train data.
+With this, we confirm the function of RiT in relatively small data regimes, showing that RiT is suited for more realistic use cases.

-\paragraph{Taking a Closer Look at RiTs.} The previous results are promising for RiT's ability to edit a model non-parametrically and, particularly given scarce data.
-However, if we investigate these results further, we can observe that the performance of RiT is even better than at first sight.
-Specifically, on closer inspection, we find that the performance of $\text{RiT}_\text{T0}^\text{small}$ is superior for examples where there is highly similar context available.
+\paragraph{Taking a Closer Look at RiT.} The previous results are promising for RiT's ability to edit a model non-parametrically, particularly given scarcer data.
+When investigating the previous results further, one can observe that RiT performance is even better than at first sight.
+Specifically, on closer inspection, we find that $i$RiT performance is superior for examples where there is highly similar context available.